EagerToLearnBrit/EagerToLearnBrit/README.md

 PGP keys, encryption & decryption 🖥️

-- 🛠️ **Interests**: Powershell, frequencies, and the amazing things one can do with a Flipper Zero (within the law, of course 😉).
+- 🛠️ **Interests**: Powershell, frequencies, and the amazing things one can do with a 'Flipper Zero' (within the law, of course 😉).

 - 🧑‍💻 **Fun Fact**: Australia is wider than the moon 🌙, and Earth spins at **1000 mph**, yet we don’t feel a thing! 🌏

----
 ## 📫 Let's Connect
 - ✉️ Email me: [CUK7@proton.me](mailto:CUK7@proton.me)
 - 🌐 More about me: - https://www.linkedin.com/in/c-chapman-2b6425265